|

 Maypole Colliery because of its proximity to the Morris Dancers’ Ground.

-of a Maypole and Morris dancing around it dates back to the eighteenth
+of a Maypole and Morris dancing around it almost certainly dates back to the eighteenth

 century (or earlier) and the tradition in Abram may be contemporary with